-Born in 1987 to second-generation Palestinian parents, Chaker Khazaal – writer, spokesperson, reporter, and Huffington Post contributor – grew up in Bourj el-Barajneh refugee camp, in his host country Lebanon, during the Lebanese Civil War.
+Born in 1987 to second-generation Palestinian parents, Chaker Khazaal – author, speaker, reporter, and Huffington Post contributor – grew up in Bourj el-Barajneh refugee camp, in his host country Lebanon, during the Lebanese Civil War.

 In November 2015, Chaker was named Esquire Man of the Year at Man At His Best Awards held in Dubai.